omar-florez/scratch_mlp/docs/index.md

 Let's open the blackbox, we will build now a neural network from scratch that learns the XOR function.
 The election of this non-linear function is by no means random chance.
-Without backpropagation it would be hard to learn to separate classes with a straight line (see below image).
+Without backpropagation it would be hard to learn to separate classes with a straight line.
+To illustrate this, note how a sinle straight line cannot separate Os and 1s in this function.
  This is an important type of problems that we find in real life.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/nonlinear_xor.png "Logo Title Text 1")